daronphang/programming-resources/dev-ops/containerization/orchestrators/kubernetes/networking/CNI.md

 ## Container Network Interface (CNI)

-The CNI specification provides a common interface between container runtimes (containerd, CRI-O, Podman) and network plugins (Flannel, Calico, Weave Net, Cilium), aiming to standardize container network configuration.
+The CNI specification (Pod networking) provides a common interface between container runtimes (containerd, CRI-O, Podman) and network plugins (Flannel, Calico, Weave Net, Cilium), aiming to standardize container network configuration.
 CNI can be used to configure both overlay and underlay networks.

 CNI plugins are responsible for providing connectivity by assigning IP addresses to Pods and Services, and reachability through its routing daemon.
+It is deployed as a DaemonSet and runs on top of each node.

 The CNI specification comprises several core components: